Relatives search for missing, grief pours out on social media after Paris attacks

 Some Facebook users also posted an image of a crying Marianne, a female figure used to represent France and French values.

-France's far right Twittersphere was ablaze with comments criticising immigration and Islam.
+France's far right Twittersphere was ablaze with comments criticizing immigration and Islam.
 In response, hashtags like #MuslimsAreNotTerrorist, #MuslimsStandWithParis were also trending.

 (Additional reporting by Angela Moon in New York; Editing by Jon Boyle)